Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 ```
 This is an example only you shouldn't use Modern Hooks like this, refer to the section on the new Basic Hooks below
 ```
 Additionally, `mod_hookDescendants` is superseded by [[Raw Hooks|Mod.rawLeafHook]].
 The distinction is easiest to explain with an example.
-Let's hook `scripts/items/item` to add a new function `foo` to it which prints `foo` to the log, then let's use hooDescendants to wrap that call and print `bar`.
+Let's hook `scripts/items/item` to add a new function `foo` to it which prints `foo` to the log, then let's use hookDescendants to wrap that call and print `bar`.
 ```squirrel
 ::mods_hookBaseClass("items/item", function(o) {
 	o.foo <- function() {